 Elba offers a versatility that can be enjoyed not only by less experienced sailors and families with children alike, but also by more adventurous sailors.
 A longer trip can be made to Corsica in a little over four hours.
 Sailing parties frequently encounter pods of dolphins whilst making the trip from Capraia to Corsica.

-Beautifully pristine and with a stunning turquoise colour, the waters around Elba are perfect for diving and swimming.
+Beautifully pristine and with a stunning turquoise colour, the waters around Elba are perfect for scuba diving and swimming.
 Sandy coves vie with rocky cliffs and untouched, picturesque bays to provide a veritable haven for one to anchor their boat.

 - Small family pubs and trattorias offer local delicacies.